larrywelch/dsmFileProcessing/dsmFileProcessing/azure-functions/1-OnNewFile/readme.md

 This function utilizes configuration values for:
     service bus: signaling a service bus that the file is ready to be processed
     email: the email notification.
 All other values are hard coded in the function_app.py as part of the blob_change_trigger decorator

+# Dependencies
+We utilize dsm libraries, specifically:
+- DSMAzureLib
+- DSMFileProcessorLib

+While building out the code we often have to make changes to a given library.
+In order to get those changes into this project we have to perfrom a pip install [library location/name]